 We additionally turn off truncation of the source to ensure that inputs longer than 50 words are not truncated.

 The training procedure described in this section for the most part follows parameter choices and implementation similar to that of See et al. .
-As mentioned above, we use copy attention as a mechanism for the model to decide whether to either generate a new word or to copy from the source (
+We describe notable options in the following list:

 We are using using a 128-dimensional word-embedding, and 512-dimensional 1 layer LSTM.
 On the encoder side, we use a bidirectional LSTM (